US Global Tariff Statistics in US 2026 | Key Facts

 Overall US Goods & Services Deficit (2025) –$901.5 billion –$903.5 billion Narrowed $2.1B

-Source: US Bureau of Economic Analysis / US Census Bureau – “US International Trade in Goods and Services, December and Annual 2025” (bea.gov, released February 19, 2026); US Census Bureau Foreign Trade Division (census.gov/foreign-trade).
+Source: US Bureau of Economic Analysis / US Census Bureau – “US International Trade in Goods and Services, December and Annual 2025” (bea.gov, released February 19, 2026).

-The 2025 bilateral trade deficit data released by the Bureau of Economic Analysis just one day before the Supreme Court ruling — on February 19, 2026 — provides critical context for understanding why the Trump administration continues to pursue aggressive tariff policies.
+The 2025 bilateral trade deficit data released by the Bureau of Economic Analysis just one day before the Supreme Court ruling provides critical context for understanding why the Trump administration continues to pursue aggressive tariff policies.
 Despite a $93.4 billion shrinkage in the China deficit, the overall US goods and services trade gap barely moved, declining only $2.1 billion from $903.5 billion in 2024 to $901.5 billion in 2025.
 This happened because trade flows simply redirected rather than rebalanced: the Vietnam deficit surged $54.7 billion and the Taiwan deficit nearly doubled, as manufacturing shifted away from China into Southeast Asian and East Asian alternatives.
-This pattern of “tariff diversion” rather than genuine reshoring is precisely the dynamic that critics of the tariff program have pointed to all along — and it is the same pattern that the Trump administration cites as justification for imposing tariffs even more broadly, arguing that country-specific rates simply push trade into alternative channels that must themselves be targeted.
+This pattern of “tariff diversion” rather than genuine reshoring is precisely the dynamic that critics of the tariff program have pointed to all along — and it is the same pattern the administration now cites as justification for imposing tariffs more broadly.
 The total deficit figure of $901.5 billion — still among the largest in recorded US history — anchors the administration’s legal argument under Section 122, which specifically authorizes tariffs to address a “large and serious balance-of-payments deficit.”

 Country-Specific Tariff Rates in the US 2026